Kwesi20000/sorting_algorithms/README.md

-This   Our sorting algorithm readme
+Thi   Our sorting algorithm readme